LondonJim/Game-of-Life/README.md

 - The board should wrap

-*Currently still in the process of refactoring the cell checker code!*
+*I revisted this code from a while ago and I'm currently still in the process of refactoring the cell checker code!
+But it works!*

 ### Installation